scizen9/SEDM-Docs/source/Quick.rst

     * A/B pairs will have target names like ``sp_PTF15drk.npy``
     * if the pair has not finished the target name will be something like ``sp_PTF15drk_obs1_0.npy``
     * do not process partial A/B pairs unless one has failed: the sky subtraction will be inferior
+    * NOTE: if a target is bright, then only a single observation is made as the sky subtraction will not be as difficult.
 3. Initiate final reduction of science targets:
     * ``make science``  --> to make all science targets or
     * ``make sp_PTF15drk.npy`` --> to make a specific target (e.g.)